FAQ: Is there any way to "set" dye in purchased clothing or fabric?

 fabrics or clothing to prevent color bleeding during washing.

-This product is a cationic bulking agent, which acts to seal in the dye
+This product is a cationic agent, which acts to seal in the dye

 by physical means, rather than the chemical bonds which are so dependant on the type of dye.
-It seems that the particles of Retayne adhere to the dye molecules, effectively making them larger, so they do not come out of the fabric as easily.
+It seems that the positively charged particles of Retayne adhere to the negatively charged dye molecules, making them stick to the fabric, which is also negatively charged, so they do not come out of the fabric as easily.
 Note that Retayne is washed in as a laundry additive, and thus can be used only on things that can be immersed at least once without the dye immediately floating off and ruining other parts of the same item.
 Retayne may be removed by washing with overly hot water, and thus treated items must be washed in cool water.
 (Unfortunately, the one situation Retayne cannot help with is the dry crocking of indigo, in which improperly applied dye rubs off of the fabric even when dry.)

 Instead of Retayne, G&S Dye sells a similar product called Raycafix, which they say is stronger; another advantage of Raycafix is that it can be laundered in warm water without losing strength.